sl5net/global-IntelliSense-everywhere/README.md

 - Its not Swiftkey for Windows
 The SwiftKey keyboard makes typing easier and adapts to your writing style.
-It's a good idea to use both at the same time. it wors very well in parallel with other intellisense or auto-completion lists ( https://support.swiftkey.com/hc/en-us )
+It's a good idea to use both at the same time. it wokrs very well in parallel with other intellisense or auto-completion lists ( https://support.swiftkey.com/hc/en-us )

 - - -

-is you use it, please share your ActionLists with the community.
+if you use it, please share your ActionLists with the community.

 - - -